DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-05-27-how-will-candidates-apply.md

 ---
 title: How will candidates apply for this course?
-description: Making allowances for providers with bespoke application processes.
+description: Making allowances for providers with bespoke application processes
 date: 2020-05-27
 related:
   items: